JetBrains/lincheck/docs/topics/verification.md

-[//]: # (title: Result verification)
+[//]: # (title: Results verification)

-When the scenario is executed, the outcome should be verified relative to the specified correctness contract.
-By default, Lincheck checks the results for _linearizability_, the standard correctness property for thread-safety.

-To check if the results satisfy linearizability, Lincheck tries to explain them with some sequential execution, which doesn't reorder operations in threads and doesn't violate the previous order constructed during the execution.
+After each scenario invocation, Lincheck verifies outcome results for correctness.
+The standard safety property for concurrent algorithms is _linearizability_, which implies that each operation in the execution takes place atomically, in some order consistent with the "happens-before" relation.
+Essentially, Lincheck tries to find such an order.

+Instead of generating all possible sequential histories, Lincheck constructs a transition graph for the testing data structure.
+The graph nodes represent the data structure states, while each transition is labeled with the operation and its result according to the sequential semantics.
+As an example, consider the figure below with a transition graph for a _stack_ data structure, constructed to verify the execution on the left.
+To check whether the linearizability is satisfied, TODO

 Lincheck defines the sequential semantics using building a transition graph: the states represent the data structure states, and the transitions are labeled with operations and the corresponding results.
 According to the sequential